 Syntax Errors #

-Syntax is a set of rules to properly write a Computer language.
-Syntax errors happens when you don't follow the syntax rules.
+The syntax is a set of rules to properly write a Computer language.
+Syntax errors happen when you don't follow the syntax rules.
 They commonly occur in your code due to a typo.
-When a syntax error is encountered in the program, the execution of the program is halted and Python interpreter displays a error message explaining the probable cause of the error.
+When a syntax error is encountered in the program, the execution of the program is halted and Python interpreter displays an error message explaining the probable cause of the error.
 The syntax error occurs when the statement is being translated to machine language but before it is executed.
 A component of interpreter called parser discovers these errors.

 Here are some of the common causes of Syntax errors: